hoondy/hoondy.github.io/_posts/2016-05-12-goodbye-wordpress-hello-jekyll.md

 Then I found out you can host a blog directly from your GitHub repository.

 GitHub is a great alternative because:

-- It costs you nothing to maintain.
+  * It costs you nothing to maintain.

-- Your blog is automatically version-controlled.
+  * Your blog is automatically version-controlled.

-- The page loads and responds very fast.
+  * The page loads and responds very fast.

-- The server is very reliable.
+  * The server is very reliable.

 I have to confess I knew nothing about Jekyll a month ago (not known it existed), but apparantly, in short, it allows you to create a blog on GitHub.
 It is a ruby-based engine behind GitHub Pages that handles generating static HTML pages from Markdown (*.md) and it's easy and great to work with.

 So far, so good.
-Old WordPress site will still be available [wp.hoondy.com](http://wp.hoondy.com).
+Old WordPress site will still be available through [wp.hoondy.com](http://wp.hoondy.com).

 -Hoondy